 - Developmental abnormalities

-The earlier you find dental problems, the more money, time, and unnecessary pain you can save.
+The earlier you find dental problems, the more money and time you can save.
 X-rays are excellent detectors of oral structural problems, so it’s important to have them done regularly.
 In some cases, an x-ray might even save your life when it uncovers a hidden tumor.
-Any concerns you have about X-rays or the results of existing ones you’ve taken should be shared with your dentist.
+Any concerns you have about x-rays or the results of existing ones you’ve taken should be shared with your dentist.

-If you’re looking to see a Richardson dentist for regular checkups, it’s important to know how often you should make an appointment.
-So often we don’t make an appointment to see a dentist until we’re in pain, but if we want to avoid serious pain in the future, we’d do well to schedule regular visits in between.
+Often patients don’t make an appointment to see a dentist until they’re in pain, but if you want to avoid serious pain in the future, it’s important to schedule routine dental cleanings.

 For children, teens, and adults, a regular checkup should take place at least once every six months.
 Patients who have a greater risk of oral cancer or gum disease should see the dentist more than twice per year.
 A doctor will help you decide how often to visit based on your oral health.

-I have diabetes, should I be more concerned about my oral health?
+I have diabetes, so should I be more concerned about my oral health?

-Lots of research now shows there is a distinct link between gum disease and diabetes.
-People with the disease are more likely to succumb to gum disease altogether.
+Research now shows there is a distinct link between gum disease and diabetes.
+People with the disease are more likely to succumb to gum disease.
 If blood glucose levels aren’t under control, you could lose teeth.
 Not only that, but gum disease can be a factor in raising blood sugar levels which makes it even more difficult to control diabetes.
 See your dentist regularly and follow at-home care recommendations.
-Should you notice any other signs of problems, like dry mouth or bleeding gums, talk to your dentist immediately.
+If you notice any other signs of problems, like dry mouth or bleeding gums, talk to your dentist immediately.

 How often should I change my toothbrush?

-Your toothbrush will wear out on its own, but if you are brushing your teeth twice a day for two to three minutes each time, you should swap out your toothbrush once every three months.
+If you are brushing your teeth twice a day for two to three minutes each time, you should swap out your toothbrush once every three months.
 The same goes for your children.
-Patients who have gum disease are asked to change their toothbrushes once every four to six weeks to prevent the spread of bacteria.
+Patients who have gum disease should change their toothbrushes once every four to six weeks to prevent the spread of bacteria.
 Be sure to rinse your toothbrush in hot water to kill any existing germs on the bristles.
 If you’ve been sick, change your toothbrush as quickly as possible.

-Alternative care practices to prevent cavities include avoiding sugar foods.
+Alternative dental care practices to prevent cavities include avoiding sugary foods.
 Keep in mind sugar exists in foods like candy, fruits, crackers, and chips.
 Bacteria love these foods.
 Be mindful of foods like peanut butter and raisins, too, since they can stick to your teeth.
-Brush your teeth after you eat sweet foods to be double sure you get rid of any sneaky bacteria.
+Brush your teeth after you eat sweet foods to ensure you get rid of any sneaky bacteria.

-If you find it difficult to brush your teeth after you eat, then rinse your mouth with water.
+If you can’t brush your teeth right after you eat, then rinse your mouth with water.
 This helps remove food from your teeth.
-Sugarless gum can also help remove food from your teeth.
+Sugarless gum can also help clean teeth after eating.

-Good dental habits like those outlined above can work wonders at giving you a no-cavity visit to your Richardson dentist.
+Good dental habits like those outlined above can work wonders at giving you a cavity-free visit to your dentist.